4d/docs/website/translated_docs/es/Project/compiler.md

 Once a project is compiled, it is possible to switch from [interpreted mode to compiled mode](Concepts/interpreted.md), and vice versa, at any time and without having to quit the 4D application (except when the interpreted code has been removed).
 To do this, use tge **Restart Interpreted** and **Restart Compiled** commands of the **Run** menu.
 The [Open project dialog box](creating.md#options) also offers a choice between interpreted or compiled mode for database startup.

 When you switch from one mode to the other, 4D closes the current mode and opens the new one.
-This is equivalent to exiting and reopening the application.
+Esto equivale a salir y volver a abrir la aplicación.
 Each time you change from one mode to another, 4D executes the two following database methods (if specified) in this order: `On Exit` -> `On Startup`.

 If you modify your project in interpreted mode, you must recompile it in order to have your edits taken into account in compiled mode.